hhvm/user-documentation/guides/hack/15-asynchronous-operations/19-extensions.md

 ## MySQL

-The async MySQL extension is similar to the [`mysqli`](http://php.net/manual/en/book.mysqli.php) extension that comes with HHVM.
-The async
-MySQL extension is primarily used for asynchronously creating connections and querying MySQL databases.
+The async MySQL extension provides a Hack API to query MySQL and similar databases.
+All relevant methods return an `Awaitable`, which gives your code control over how it spends the time until the result is ready.

 The [full API](../reference/class/AsyncMysqlConnection/) contains all of the classes and methods available for accessing MySQL via async; we will only cover a few of the more common scenarios here.